waander3/NolanEnlow/README.md

 ## 🏀 NBA Championship 2025-2026 Predictor 🏀

 A fun spinning wheel game that predicts the NBA Championship winner!
-Spin the wheel and watch it land on... wait for it... the **Indiana Pacers**!
-Every.
-Single.
-Time. 🎯
+The odds are updated live based on standings and team performances.

 ### How to Run